Rhopalurus junceus

-Rhopalurus junceus, the red scorpion or blue scorpion, is an endemic species, one of 36 different types of scorpion found on Cuba and the Dominican Republic, as well as parts of Central America.
+Rhopalurus junceus, the red scorpion or blue scorpion, is an endemic species, one of 36 different types of scorpion found in Cuba and the Dominican Republic, as well as parts of Central America.
 It is called "blue scorpion" due to the peculiar blue tone on its tail and stinger; it is also known as "red scorpion" because it has a reddish dark body.

 Habitat

 Rhopalurus junceus can inhabit ecosystems ranging from savanna forests to semi-desert areas.
 They are commonly found under rocks or fallen trees and throughout the epiphytic vegetation within the Bromeliads.